alkaliphile/photos/content/about.md

 ---

 Hi!
-I'm Chris Keele, a software engineer living in Wilmington, Delaware.
+I'm Chris Keele, a software engineer living in Portsmouth, New Hampshire.

 <br>